Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 ./spctl files upload ./solutions/Blockchain/sp-oracle/script/inputs/oracle-input.tar.gz --output oracle-input.json --filename oracle-input.tar.gz
 ```

-`oracle-input.json` will be generated.
+`oracle-input.json` will be created.
 We will use it and `oracle-solution.json` from Step 2 to create an order:

 ```shell
 ./spctl workflows create --tee 1,1 --tee-slot-count 1 --storage 20,17 --solution 5,2 --solution oracle-solution.json --data oracle-input.json